carolinepeake/retail-app/README.md

     </summary>
         <img width="950" align="center" alt="ratings and reviews" src="https://user-images.githubusercontent.com/100883305/233085585-5bdfec2f-ac1d-46e8-a786-4a4383b41fa5.png">
       </details>
    <br>The ratings and reviews section shows all reviews for the current product being displayed, as well as a breakdown of the ratings and product characteristics.
 The list of reviews can be sorted by relevance, helpfulness, or date.
-The user can also filter reviews by their star ratings.
+The user can also filter reviews by their star rating.
 A user may add their own review to the list.
 Reviews can also be marked as helpful or reported.

   <p align="right">(<a href="#readme-top">back to top</a>)</p>